SparkFun Edge Hookup Guide

 Such a formidable microcontroller would be wasted without a suite of cool sensors to use with it - that's why we've included two microphones, a 3-axis accelerometer, and a camera connector.

-Two onboard Micro Electro-Mechanical microphones come hooked up to an operational amplifier with 75x gain to make the best use of the Apollo3's built-in 14-bit analog to digital converter.
-Better yet the Apollo3 can use Direct Memory Access to take audio recordings without using processor cycles - that means you can process audio while you record the next sample!
+The Apollo3 microcontroller can use Direct Memory Access to take audio recordings without using processor cycles - that means you can process audio while you record the next sample!

 Dynamic interaction with the Edge is included right out of the gate with the onboard ST Microelectronics LIS2DH12 3-axis accelerometer.
 The accelerometer is on its very own dedicated I2C bus so there's no need to worry about address conflicts.

 If you need anything else to complete your application there are plenty of ways to connect to the Edge board.
-Among these are the FTDI UART header, a Qwiic connector, a built-in Bluetooth radio, four GPIO pins, four LEDs, and last (but not least) a CR2032 coin cell holder.
+Among these are the FTDI UART header, a Qwiic connector, four GPIO pins, four LEDs, and last (but not least) a CR2032 coin cell holder.

 Serial UART Connection

-What's a modern answer to the age-old question 'SPI vs I2C?'
-Ambiq's answer is 'why not both!' so they've provided 6 'IOMaster' peripherals that can each be configured as either SPI or I2C.
-We've taken advantage of that fact on the Edge by exposing a fresh I2C port through a Qwiic connector, allowing you to add a chain of I2C sensors without soldering.
+The Apollo3 can have up to 6 independent I2C ports.
+We've taken advantage of that fact by exposing a fresh I2C port through a Qwiic connector, allowing you to add a chain of I2C sensors without soldering.

-The Apollo3 comes with hardware support for a Bluetooth Low-Energy (BLE) radio, and the Edge board pairs that up with a surface mount antenna.
+The Apollo3 comes with hardware support for a Bluetooth Low-Energy (BLE) radio.
+The Edge board pairs that up with a surface mount antenna.
 The BLE controller and host can be configured to support up to eight simultaneous connections -- security and extended packet length are also supported.

 If all that wasn't enough there were still more pins available on the Apollo3, so we broke them out to four LEDs and four GPIO connections along the bottom edge.
 These are good for addition additional simple input or output capabilities to a project.